Errepulify/Geert_The_Nature_Nerd/README.md

 ## Media

 - The jumbotron picture on the about me page is from [unsplash](https://images.unsplash.com/photo-1452587925148-ce544e77e70d?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=967&q=801)
+- The jumbotron picture on the email sent is from [iprodev](https://www.iprodev.com/wp-content/uploads/youchai.jpg)
-- The jumbotron picture on the contact page is from [iprodev](https://www.iprodev.com/wp-content/uploads/youchai.jpg)
+- The jumbotron picture on the contact page is from [unsplash](https://images.unsplash.com/photo-1461958508236-9a742665a0d5?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=600&q=60)
+- This picture is taken by Frances Vugts who is a friend [big daddy](https://i.ibb.co/2cJvhtZ/bigdaddy.jpg)
 - All the other pictures are by myself: Geert

 ## Code